valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 ## Dockerfile gate

-The Dockerfile gate allows uses to perform checks ont he content of the Dockerfile or Docker history for an image and make policy actions based on the construction of the image, not just it's content.
+The Dockerfile gate allows uses to perform checks on the content of the Dockerfile or Docker history for an image and make policy actions based on the construction of the image, not just it's content.
 Anchore is either given a Dockerfile or infers one from the Docker image layer history.

 ### The *actual_dockerfile_only* parameter